 Exchange studies abroad will make you more attractive on the job market.
 Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.

-The Master’s degree programme in Peace and Conflcit Transformation (MPCT) has bilateral exchange agreements with universities abroad where the student may take modules that will subsequently be approved as part of the degree.
-In this degree programme, we recommend exchange studies abroad in the 3rd semester.
+The Master’s degree programme in Peace and Conflict Transformation (MPCT) has bilateral exchange agreements with universities abroad where the student may take modules that will subsequently be approved as part of the degree.
+In this degree programme, we make room for outbound student exchange in the 3rd semester.
 We make certain reservations concerning what modules the exchange university has to offer.
-Prior to going abroad, the student should have a preliminary approval.
-Academic Coordinator of MPCT will assist the student in choosing modules that will be approved as part of the degree.
-Final approval at UiT will be given upon application with documentation of passed exams in the recommended modules abroad.
-For an updated overview of exchange universities we refer to UiT’s webpage on internationalisation, or you may contact our international coordinator.